 Living with a chronic blood disorder might lead to emotional and psychological challenges like anxiety, depression, and treatment fatigue.
 Some of the top coping strategies are –

-- Connecting with peer support groups
+- One should connect with peer support groups

-- Accessing counseling
+- Access counseling

-- Practicing mindfulness
+- One should practice mindfulness

-- Exploring flexible work
+- Flexible work helps

 - Educational accommodations